Soft-Biophysics-Group/frusa_lattice_mc/README.md

 * `fields_square` - concentration fields on a 2d square lattice
 * `fields_hexagonal` - concentration fields on a 2d hexagonal lattice
 * `lattice_particles` - discrete particles on a lattice of your choice

+## Using the `lattice_particles` model

+The `lattice_particles` model consists of 2 portions: the C++ part which does the computational heavy lifting, and the Python part which can be used to generate the contact maps in various geometries and visualise the simulation results.

+In principle, going to the `python/examples` folder and looking at the notebooks

 ### Creating a custom `model` class